 Recordings of the Newbery and Caldecott acceptance speeches given from 1977 to present are available through the ALSC Office.
-Each CD/cassette contains both speeches; the Wilder acceptance speech is also included for years in which that award is given.
-Please note: 1989 is the first year in which Wilder acceptance speeches were recorded along with the Newbery and Caldecott speeches.
+Each CD/cassette contains both speeches; the Children's Literature Legacy Award acceptance speech is also included for years in which that award is given.
+Please note: 2018 is the first year of the CLLA speech.
+2017-1989 were recorded as Wilder acceptance speeches along with the Newbery and Caldecott speeches.
 Wilder speeches prior to 1989 are not available as taped recordings.
 Effective in 2016, the speeches are available as a digital download for each banquet attendee.
 The ALSC office will have a limited supply of access codes for those that request them.
 The recording will eventually be placed in ALA's institutional repository with all other past speeches.
-Speeches delivered between 2004and 2015 are available solely on CD.
+Speeches delivered between 2004 and 2015 are available solely on CD.
 Speeches delivered between 1977 and 2003 are on cassette.
 Recordings are each $5 (CDs) or $3 (tapes); while supplies last.
 To order, contact the ALSC Office at 1-800-545-2433, ext.
 2163; send an e-mail to email@example.com; or mail a check or money order to ALSC, 50 East Huron St., Chicago, IL 60611.
 Please include a contact name, phone number, and email, and return delivery address.

 Where can I get a paper copy of the Newbery/Caldecott Award speeches?

 The Newbery and Caldecott speeches are published each year in the Summer/Fall issue of Children and Libraries: The Journal of the Association for Library Service to Children and in the July/August issue of The Horn Book Magazine.
 Check your local library for copies of these publications.

 How can someone participate on the Newbery and Caldecott awards committee?